-There are however suggested positive aspects of peak oil which includes: the use of alternative clean fuels which could help control the pollution of fossil fuel use as well as mitigate global warming, a move to self-sufficiency and more natural systems which could result in a rise in agricultural input prices reducing the use of fertilisers, more organic farming practices which could lead to less processed food and more whole food.
+There are suggested positive aspects of peak oil which includes: the use of alternative clean fuels which could help control the pollution of fossil fuel use as well as mitigate global warming, a move to self-sufficiency and more natural systems which could result in a rise in agricultural input prices reducing the use of fertilisers, more organic farming practices which could lead to less processed food and more whole food.
+There is currently no data relating to peak oil and the effect it will have in Monmouthshire, this is therefore considered to be a data gap.